Bryan-0/AylBot-League-of-Legends/README.md

 # [Download Exe file](https://www.mediafire.com/file/rasj2vyopbe8js4/AylBot.exe/file)

 # Instructions
 1. Screen resolution must be: "1366 x 768"(best choice!)
-OR "1920 x 1080" (Go to "Display Settings" and change "Display Resolution")
+OR "1920 x 1080" (Go to "Display Settings" and change "Display Resolution"):
-	a.
-If resolution is "1366 x 768" make sure the first option of "Scale and Layout" is at 100%
+	- If resolution is "1366 x 768" make sure the first option of "Scale and Layout" is at 100%
-	b.
-If resolution is "1920 x 1080" make sure the first option of "Scale and Layout" is at 125%
+	- If resolution is "1920 x 1080" make sure the first option of "Scale and Layout" is at 125%

 2. Go to taskbar settings and enable the option: "Automatically hide the taskbar in desktop mode"